As a dad who's navigated Walt Disney World with a four-year-old in tow, I've picked up a few key tips that make the experience much easier.

 While the Animal Kingdom theming received a little stretch with the addition of the new Pandora – The World of Avatar land in 2017, it in no way detracts from the wonder of the park.
 It absolutely adds to it.

 Set in the land of Pandora from the wildly successful Avatar blockbuster, this land is extremely immersive, bringing visitors into the world of the Na’vi people of Pandora.
 The detail found through the entertainment and attractions is second-to-none anywhere in Walt Disney World (with the likely exception of Star Wars: Galaxy’s Edge opening).
-The tall landscape and thematic details draw in both fans of the movie and those who have never heard it.
+The tall landscape and thematic details draw in both fans of the movie and those who have never heard of it.

 For anyone who has had the pleasure of riding Avatar Flight of Passage, it remains a mind-altering experience.
 The line wait times can get insane (300 minutes for standby?
 Really?), it is a must-ride attraction that brings people to the land of Pandora and the rest keeps you there longer.
 With Pandora’s strengths as a land, there is no way you can do Animal Kingdom justice in less than a day.